NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

   </figure>
 </div>

-Once the new draft of the component has been saved, follow instructions in the "Publishing Content" section below for instructions on making the component visible to others.
+Once the new draft of the component has been saved, follow instructions in the [Publishing Content](#publishing-content) section below for instructions on making the component visible to others.

 ###Measures
 There are two methods of uploading measures to the BCL website:  either through an input form or a file upload. **At this time, only the file upload method is compatible with OpenStudio.** Users must be part of a group to upload content, and only group admins can publish content for their group.

 ####Creating the Measure Zip File

 New measures are made in the OpenStudio application or Parametric Analysis tool by either creating a new measure or cloning an existing one.
-OpenStudio will place all of the necessary files in the directory set under preferences as "My Measures Directory".
-All that is necessary for you to prepare the files is to go within the directory for the measure and compress the files as shown below.
-You do want to confirm that the xml file is updated after you last edit the measure.rb file.
-Clicking the "Sync Project Measures with Library" button or opening the Apply Measure now Dialog should do this.
+OpenStudio will place all necessary files in the directory set under preferences as *My Measures Directory*.
+Go within the directory for the measure and compress the files as shown below.
+Confirm that the xml file is updated after your last edit of the measure.rb file by clicking the *Sync Project Measures with Library* button or opening the *Apply Measure Now* dialog.

 <div class="centered-image">
 	<figure>